certeu/morio/docs/docs/guides/goals/readme.md

 ### RedPanda as our streaming backbone

-Since we want streaming data we considered [Kafka](https://kafka.apache.org/) as it is the de-facto standard streaming platform.
+Since we want streaming data we considered [Kafka](https://kafka.apache.org/) as it is the most common streaming platform.
 However, it is also notoriously complex to run in production, which clashes with our design goals.